OlivierLD/ROB/raspberry-sailor/NMEA-multiplexer/manual.md

 ##### Chartless Maps.
 Markers and Borders
 This is another interesting LowTech concept.
+The idea came to light after working on Mercator Canvases, used for celestial navigation.
+Those are actually **empty charts**, on which you plot your own data.
+Mmmmh, interesting, no?
 You could very well have a small Raspberry Pi with a GPS connected on it, but no chart plotter.
 The idea behind a chartless map is to prepare the data you'll need before you leave, and then use them at sea.
 With the appropriate `computer`, those borders and markers will be used by the server (the MUX) to know